Design your own beautiful gallery wall on a budget in 10 easy steps!

 As soon as I saw the big, red accent wall and we knew that this house would be ours, my wheels started turning about what I would put on it.
 Then one day we rounded a corner at Lowe’s, and I saw this big clock with Roman Numerals and it was perfect.

 Every once in awhile, I see something and I’m weirdly decisive.
 “THAT’S IT.
 Joey, I want that clock for the red wall.”
 He tried to talk me out of it.
 “Well, did you see this one?
 Do you like any of these?”
 “Nope, that’s the one.”
-I could just see it on the red wall, surrounded by little things that made this house start to feel like our home.
+I could just see it on the red wall as the focal point of our gallery wall, surrounded by little things that made this house start to feel like our home.

-We got the clock and I started scowering Pinterest for gallery wall inspiration.
+We got the clock and I started scouring Pinterest for gallery wall inspiration.
 I made a whole board for it that you can check out here.

 While we were having fun, we still weren’t exactly loaded, so I had to do this without spending an arm and a leg.
 I’ve since done a few more gallery walls around our home, but I always get compliments on this one.